 The table above shows that the number of EAL primary and secondary pupils can be expected to rise for the foreseeable future.
-This is an exploratory estimate, but FES provision needs to have actual rather than proxy data on young learners' entry to its programmes so that their progress and progression to mainstream provision can be monitored and measures to improve can be put in place if necessary.
+This is an exploratory estimate, but further education and skills provision needs to have actual rather than proxy data on young learners' entry to its programmes so that their progress and progression to mainstream provision can be monitored and improvement measures can be put in place if necessary.